PaulinJulia/Dashboard/README.md

 Regarding the card with the top three headlines, the code snippet that contains the picked values could have been simplified with a higher-order function.

 In general, the code could have been better on error handling.
-It could have been better on catching errors meanwhile developing and for publishing this project displaying errors feel like a given user-friendly function.
+As catching errors during the development process and displaying errors feel like a given user-friendly function.

 During this project I have struggled against the time and lacking knowledge.
 It have been a big challange and therefore I think the perform of methods and errors have been sett aside to achive this project.
-But I am happy with the result so far and I have learned a lot.
+I am still happy with the result so far and I have learned a lot.

 ## Visuals